Mango (Tonga): History

 The island was badly damaged by the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami.
 Following the eruption, a distress call was detected from the island.
 Images from the New Zealand Defence Force showed that it had suffered "catastrophic" damage, with an entire village destroyed.
 According to the Tongan government, all homes on the island were destroyed, and a 65-year-old man was killed.
-After the eruption, the entire island was evacuated, and the inhabitants were bought to Tongatapu by the Tongan Maritime Force.
+After the eruption, the entire island was evacuated, and the inhabitants were brought to Tongatapu by the Tongan Maritime Force.
 After living at a church hall in Nuku'alofa for almost a year, they were eventually resettled on ʻEua.